Fleker/Gltn/_nightlies/docs/docs/02_Plugins/00_Panels_API.md

 ### Calculator
 A very simple tool, but also very effective at computing things while you're writing a lab report.

+#### Challenges - Go Further
+* Think up new practical uses for a calculator.
+Maybe get periodic table masses, or do some conversions
+* Try to incorporate spreadsheet functions.
+Reimagine the calculator as a 1x1 spreadsheet.
+* Ever use a TI calculator?
+Try to get a similar console-like system active, including variable assignments

 ### Simple Speechmaking
 On the news, it is recommended that a sentence have no more than 20 syllables.
 This makes the information more digestible.
 How about creating a panel that checks one's speech and advises the user on how to improve sentence structure?